Local Access to Huge Random Objects through Partial Sampling: Omitted Details from Section : Undirected Random Graph Implementations

 \subsection{Removing the Perfect-Precision Arithmetic Assumption}

 In this section we remove the prefect-precision arithmetic assumption.
-Instead, we only assume that it is possible to compute $\prod_{u=a}^b (1-p_{v,u})$ and $\sum_{u=a}^b p_{v,u}$ to $N$-bit precision, as well as drawing a random $N$-bit word, using polylogarithmic resources.
+Instead, we only assume that it is possible to compute $\prod_{u=a}^b (1-p_{vu})$ and $\sum_{u=a}^b p_{vu}$ to $N$-bit precision, as well as drawing a random $N$-bit word, using polylogarithmic resources.
 Here we will focus on proving that the family of the random graph we generate via our procedures is statistically close to that of the desired distribution.
-The main technicality of this lemma arises from the fact that, not only the generator is randomized, but the agent interacting with the generator may choose his queries arbitrarily (or adversarially): our proof must handle any sequence of random choices the generator makes, and any sequence of queries the agent may make.
+The main technicality of this lemma arises from the fact that, not only the implementation is randomized, but the agent interacting with the implementation may choose their queries arbitrarily (or adversarially): our proof must handle any sequence of random choices the implementation makes, and any sequence of queries the agent may make.

-Observe that the distribution of the graphs constructed by our generator is governed entirely by the samples $u$ drawn from $\distr{F}(v,a,b)$ in Algorithm~\ref{alg:fill}.
-By our assumption, the CDF of any $\distr{F}(v,a,b)$ can be efficiently computed from $\prod_{u=a}^{u'} (1-p_{v,u})$, and thus sampling with $\frac{1}{\poly(n)}$ error in the $L_1$-distance requires a random $N$-bit word and a binary-search in $\bo(\log (b-a+1)) = \bo(\log n)$ iterations.
+Observe that the distribution of the graphs constructed by our implementation is governed entirely by the samples $u$ drawn from $\mathsf{F}(v,a,b)$ in Algorithm~\ref{alg:fill}.
+By our assumption, the CDF of any $\mathsf{F}(v,a,b)$ can be efficiently computed from $\prod_{u=a}^{u'} (1-p_{vu})$, and thus sampling with $\frac{1}{\poly(n)}$ error in the $L_1$-distance requires a random $N$-bit word and a binary-search in $\bo(\log (b-a+1)) = \bo(\log n)$ iterations.
 Using this crucial fact, we prove our lemma that removes the perfect-precision arithmetic assumption.